To get started working with Python 3, first of all You will need to have access to the Python interpreter. There are numerous ways to accomplish this:

 Then click on Run

-Step 1 – First you have to navigate to the Python download site with your browser.
-Here you see different OS select the Linux/UNIX .
+Step 1: First, You have to navigate to the Python download site with our browser.
+Here, You will see different operating systems to choose from; select Linux/UNIX

-Step 2 – Now, you will be navigated to the Python Source Releases.
-Here, click the appropriate link for your version of Linux:
+Step 2: Now, You will be navigated to Python Source Releases.
+Here, click on the appropriate link for our version of Linux:

-Step 3 – Then pop up will appear whether you want to open or save the file, choose Save.
-The Python source files begin downloading.
-Be patient: The source files require a minute or two to download.
+Step 3: A pop up will appear asking whether You want to open or save the file; choose Save.
+Python source files will begin downloading.
+Be patient: source files require a minute or two to download

-Step 4 – Now, double-click the downloaded file.
+Step 4: Now, double-click on the downloaded file.
 The Archive Manager window opens.
-After the files are extracted, you see the Python 3.3.4 folder in the Archive Manager window.
-Again double-click the Python 3.3.4 folder.
-Here, the Archive Manager extracts the files to the Python 3.3.4 subfolder of your home folder.
+After the files are extracted, You will see the Python 3.3.4 folder in the Archive Manager window.
+Again, double-click on the Python 3.3.4 folder.
+Here, the Archive Manager extracts the files to the Python 3.3.4 subfolder of our home folder

-Step 5 – Now, open a copy of Terminal.
-Here, if you have never built any software on your system before, then you must install the build-essentials, like SQLite, and bzip2 otherwise you are the Python installation will fail.
-And if you have already installed them, you can skip to Step 9 to begin working with Python immediately.
+Step 5: Now, open a copy of Terminal.
+Here, if You have never built any software on our system before, then You must install build-essentials, like SQLite and bzip2, otherwise our Python installation will fail.
+And, if You have already installed them, You can skip the below steps and move to Step 9 to begin working with Python immediately

-Step 9 – Type CD Python 3.3.4 in the Terminal window and press Enter.
-Here terminal changes directories to the Python 3.3.4 folder on your system.
+Step 9: Type CD Python 3.3.4 in the Terminal window and press Enter.
+Here, the terminal changes directories to the Python 3.3.4 folder on our system.

-Step 11 – then type make and press Enter.
+Step 11: then type make and press Enter.
 Here, Linux executes the make script to create the Python application software.
-The make process can require up to a minute—it depends on the processing speed of your system.
+The make process can require up to 1 minute—it depends on the processing speed of our system.

-Step 12 – Now, type sudo make altinstall and press Enter.
-Here, the system may ask you for your administrator password.
-Type your password and press Enter.
-At this point, a number of tasks take place as the system installs Python on your system.
+Step 12: Now, type sudo make altinstall and press Enter.
+Here, the system may ask us for our administrator password.
+Type the password and press Enter.
+At this point, a number of tasks take place as the system installs Python on our system.

-Now, your Python is up and running.
-You can execute your first program!
+Now, our Python is up and running.
+You can execute our first program!

 Python comes pre-installed in all the versions of Ubuntu that come after Ubuntu 14.04 since the Linux distributions themselves use Python extensively for their own purposes.